7 powerful web push automation scenarios for eCommerce (for Christmas and not only!)

 Tracking the behavior of your subscribers on the store's website thanks to the web push, you will find out, among other things:

-- what was the value of the order and how many products were in the basket.
+what was the value of the order and how many products were in the shopping cart

 In addition, tags are automatically assigned to help you analyze user’s actions: